Tulip-Dev/tulip/doc/python/tulipreference.rst

 .. _graph-class.subgraphs-hierarchy:

-Creation and Modification of the sub-graph hierarchy
+Creation and Modification of the subgraph hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. automethod:: tulip::tlp.Graph.addSubGraph